geoext/geoext2/README.md

 ## To run the test suite

-*   Serve the contents of a Geoext2 clone on a webserver, e.g.:
+*   Serve the contents of a GeoExt 2 clone on a webserver, e.g.:

     `user@machine:/src/geoext2 $ python -m SimpleHTTPServer 2222`